The Bankrate promise

 Types of roof damage

-There are two main types of roof damage in the eyes of an insurance company: damage from a covered loss or wear and tear.
-For example, if your roof has a leak or damage due to covered losses such as rain, hail, snowstorm, a falling tree branch, wind or fire, the insurance company will usually step in to pay for the repair or replacement up to your coverage limits.
+There are two main types of roof damage when it comes to home insurance: damage from a covered loss or wear and tear.
+For example, if your roof has a leak or damage due to covered perils such as rain, hail, snowstorm, a falling tree branch, wind or fire, the insurance company will usually step in to pay for the repair or replacement up to your coverage limits (assuming your policy has no exclusions regarding your roof).

-If there is a leak that is not associated with a peril due to the failure of the structure, lack of maintenance, or the roof’s older age, an insurance company will likely not cover the cost to repair the damage or replace the roof.
-That is why it is important to keep your roof well maintained — a failing roof can be expensive and most likely will not be covered by home insurance.
+If there is a leak that is not associated with a covered peril due to something such as the failure of the structure, lack of maintenance or the roof’s older age, an insurance company will likely not cover the cost to repair the damage or replace the roof.
+Ongoing roof maintenance and upkeep is crucial to not only maintaining your roof, but also to taking advantage of the financial protection offered by your homeowners insurance.

 Keeping your roof safe

 - Keep gutters clean: Gutters are meant to carry water — what could be a roof’s biggest enemy — away from the rooftop.
-If a gutter is filled with leaves or debris that clogs the gutter, water can overflow onto the rooftop, weakening the structure or causing interior leaks.
+If your gutter is filled with leaves or debris, water could overflow onto the rooftop, weakening the structure or causing interior leaks.

 I need a new roof, now what?

 Besides choosing the right company, the type of material you choose can make a big difference in how long the roof will last.
 As mentioned, asphalt shingle roofs have an average life span of 20 years.
-Modernize.com claims there are 18 types of roofing shingles available.
-Depending on the area you live in, you may choose:
+Architectural Digest says there are 10 types of common roofing shingles available.

 |Shingle material||Replacement cost||Life expectancy (according to the NHBA)|